john082Coder/BunzzERC721AModuleTest/doc/HowToUse.md

 ## Preparation before deployment
-1. Developer your own NFT contract which will use ERC721A.
+1. Develop your own NFT contract which will use ERC721A.

 ## Get started(Operation)